Through The Fibro Fog

 This apple pie porridge is simple to make, but tastes quite indulgent.
 The perfect way to start the morning!
 I actually thought about the idea for doing this post as I was walking back to bed after a shower to eat this - don't judge, it was FREEZING and I needed my duvet for another ten minutes!

-apple pie porridge in a white bowl
+apple pie porridge in a cream bowl next to red apples and a white jug.

 Ingredients for apple pie porridge: